 Because the RMD is calculated based on an annual value for your IRA accounts, you must figure your RMD every year.
 Each year's distribution is calculated from the value of all your accounts covered by traditional IRA rules, including qualified workplace retirements.
 For your first RMD, you'll need the value for each eligible account as of Dec.
 31 in the tax year before you turn 70 1/2.
 Calculations for subsequent RMDs begin with the account values on Dec.
 31 of each previous tax year.
 You must figure an RMD separately for each account – it makes sense to lump them all together at least a year before RMD time – but you can pull the whole distribution from only one of the accounts.

 Find your age on the Uniform Lifetime Table.
-For your first RMD, that age will be 70, and you simply add a year for each subsequent tax year thereafter.
-The column opposite your age gives you a distribution period.
+For your first RMD, that age will be 70, and you add a year for each subsequent tax year thereafter.
+The other column gives you a distribution period.
 Divide your applicable Dec.
-31 account value by the number in the distribution period.
-In the 2011 version of Publication 590, the distribution period number for age 70 was 27.4.
+31 account value by the distribution period.
+In the 2017 version of Publication 590, the distribution period number for age 70 was 27.4.
 So if the IRA account value on Dec.
-31, 2010, was $171,483, your RMD for 2011 would have been $6,259.
+31, 2017, was $171,483, your RMD for 2017 would have been $6,259.